-This page is a resource to faculty and staff who review foreign courses and approve foreign transfer credit.
-Below you will find suggestions and best practices, as well as a guide to computing the correct number of foreign transfer credits from our foreign partner schools.
+This page is a resource to faculty and staff who review foreign courses and approve foreign transfer credit for GT exchange programs.
+Below you will find suggestions and best practices, as well as a guide to computing the correct number of foreign tranesfer crdits from our foreign partner schools.
 OIE thanks you for your support of GT's study abroad programs!

 How Much GT Credit is a Course Worth?